McAfee Issues Warning of Hackable Cars

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 As we reported back in August, the embedding of high technology into our automobiles might soon lead to car thefts featuring something a bit more technically involved than simply smashing a window and hot-wiring a car.

-In short, they set up a private GSM network to intercept password authentication messages between their smartphone and the security system of the Subaru, and were able to take control of the car and even start it.
+In short, they set up a private GSM network to intercept password authentication messages between their smartphone and the security system of the Subaru and were able to take control of the car and even start it.

-Now computer anti-virus and security firm McAffee is getting into the game, issuing a report entitled “Warning: Malware Ahead” that cautions embedded systems in our cars might expose our vehicles to attack from hackers.
+Now computer anti-virus and security firm McAfee is getting into the game, issuing a report entitled “Warning: Malware Ahead” that cautions embedded systems in our cars might expose our vehicles to attack from hackers.

-As McAffee states, embedded devices are used in almost every system on cars these days, including airbags, entertainment systems, power seats, anti-lock braking system, electronic stability control, autonomous cruise control, communication system, and in-vehicle communication.
+As McAfee states, embedded devices are used in almost every system on cars these days, including airbags, entertainment systems, power seats, anti-lock braking systems, electronic stability control, autonomous cruise control, communication systems, and in-vehicle communication.